Estimation of functional diversity and species traits from ecological monitoring data: Introduction

-In this paper we propose an approach that unlocks the potential of monitoring data as a tool to quantify species traits and functional diversity.
-We use diffusion maps~\cite{coifman2005geometric,moon2019visualizing,barter2019manifold}, a manifold learning method, to reconstruct the trait space directly from monitoring datasets.
-In contrast to previous work~\cite{mutshinda2017phytoplankton} this approach does not require a model or a list of known traits and is not limited to time series data.
-Instead the diffusion map identifies both the trait values and trait axes solely from species biomass in samples.
-The functional diversity can then be computed from the pairwise distances in the reconstructed trait space.
+Here we propose an approach for the analysis of monitoring datasets that record the abundance or biomass of species observed in a set of samples.
+We use diffusion maps~\cite{coifman2005geometric,moon2019visualizing,barter2019manifold}, a manifold learning method, to construct an i-trait space directly from these datasets.
+In contrast to previous work~\cite{mutshinda2017phytoplankton} this approach does not require a model or a list of known o-traits and isn't limited to time series data.
+Instead, the diffusion map identifies both the i-trait axes and trait values solely from species biomass in samples.
+The functional diversity can then be computed from the pairwise distances in the i-trait space.
 We test this approach with a simulated data set from a mathematical model, before applying it to quantify functional diversity of phytoplankton communities in a monitoring data set from the Baltic Sea~\cite{gasiunaite2005seasonality}.
-Our results show that the proposed method can be used to robustly estimate functional diversity from monitoring data.
+Our results show that the proposed method can reveal biologically meaningful trait information and allows for the robust and unambiguous quantification of functional diversity from monitoring data.
 In the dataset analyzed here, it reveals an increase in functional diversity with time that is significantly more pronounced at the coastal stations.

+It is interesting to note that the data-driven i-trait approach used here is diametrically opposite to traditional ecological thinking.
+Many classic works observed morphological features of species, conjectured their functional relevance, and then used this insight to predict spatial distribution.
+In the present paper we go the opposite way, using spatial co-occurrence to infer functional niches and then conjecture their potential physiological basis.